 Taxonomy of the Cornflake

 An oologist made collections of eggs in an attempt to reveal the best examples of morphological patterns, mutations and colourings.
-Entomologysts or lepidopterists, in order to trace the origin of the species, orchestrate and organise insects or butterflies into family groups, looking for evolutionary links that reveal the ancestry of their subjects.
+Entomologists or lepidopterists, in order to trace the origin of the species, orchestrate and organise insects or butterflies into family groups, looking for evolutionary links that reveal the ancestry of their subjects.

 BBC Podcast